mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

      }
    }

 This /bucket_sort2 alias uses the above FNV1a-32-mod-alt alias to calculate the bucket each item was assigned.
-It wasn’t until the 23rd item name until an item was assigned to a bucket that wasn’t already empty.
+It wasn't until the 23rd item name until an item was assigned to a bucket that wasn't already empty.

 For v7.53, this displays the items with a bucket number that sequentially increases.
 For earlier versions, the bucket number displayed is in a jumbled order because this is not the algorithm used in those versions.
-It’s possible that future mIRC versions will use a different algorithm or use FNV1a in a different manner, so you should not count on items being assigned to the same buckets in past or future mIRC versions.
+It's possible that future mIRC versions will use a different algorithm or use FNV1a in a different manner, so you should not count on items being assigned to the same buckets in past or future mIRC versions.

 And even if item names are assigned to the same bucket, the iteration order can list them differently.
-Note that Item9 and Item23 are both assigned to bucket 13 of 101, and they’re listed in table1 in reverse order than their creation order.
+Note that Item9 and Item23 are both assigned to bucket 13 of 101, and they're listed in table1 in reverse order than their creation order.
 However it appears that once an item has been deleted from a bucket, future items added to that bucket may not always be be listed in reverse creation order.
 For example, the 2 comment lines delete Item9 and Item23, but differ in the order those item names are created again.
 If you remove the semi-colon from 1 of the 2 comment lines, the order lists Item9 before Item23, regardless which semi-colon you remove.
-Notice above how the “Gary” and “Mary” example using $hfind to find the 1st match could return a different item name, depending which one appeared first in the iteration list, which can vary depending on several factors.
+Notice above how the "Gary" and "Mary" example using $hfind to find the 1st match could return a different item name, depending which one appeared first in the iteration list, which can vary depending on several factors.

 The FNV1a hash is performed against the upper-case string of the hash name, allowing $hget and $hfind /hdel to locate items in a case-insensitive manner, and allows /hadd to avoid creating a duplicate of an existing item name.
-However /hadd and the hashing algorithm have different definitions of what ‘upper’ means. /hadd recognizes only A-Z and a-z as being case-insensitive equivalents of each other.
+However /hadd and the hashing algorithm have different definitions of what 'upper' means. /hadd recognizes only A-Z and a-z as being case-insensitive equivalents of each other.
 When /hadd is asked to create an item name as each of the codepoints 1-65535, it creates 65535-26=65509 items because only the a-z vs A-Z items are considered duplicates.

-That means that it’s possible to create 2 different item names from the outputs of $upper(SãoPaulo) and $lower(SãoPaulo) because the ã codepoint 227 is seen by /hadd as different than the codepoint 195 from $upper(ã).
+That means that it's possible to create 2 different item names from the outputs of $upper(SãoPaulo) and $lower(SãoPaulo) because the ã codepoint 227 is seen by /hadd as different than the codepoint 195 from $upper(ã).
 However the hashing algorithm hashes the $upper(item name) string which is identical for both item names, so it assigns both items to the same bucket.